-This paper seeks to "map" the EU's involvement in a series of interregional relationships around the world.
-Although interregionalism is not explicitly mentioned as an objective in the Treaty on the European Union (TEU), it is deeply rooted in the European Commission's and the EU's foreign policies and external relations (Aggarwal & Fogarty 2004; Hänggi et al. 2006; Söderbaum & Van Langenhove 2006).
-There is a long history of a rather loose form of interregionalism between the EU and the African, Caribbean, and Pacific (ACP) group of countries, and this interregional policy has been partly revised under the new Cotonou Agreement and other frameworks.
-Since the 1990s interregional cooperation has been further developed as a key feature of the EU's foreign policies with other counterpart regions, at least in official declarations.
-Indeed, we are witnessing a trend whereby the European Commission and other European policymakers seek to promote interregional relations and partnerships with the Global South, albeit not always with a consistent formulation (Söderbaum & Stålgren 2010).
+In terms of counterpart regions, there is a long history of a rather loose form of interregionalism between the EU and the African, Caribbean, and Pacific (ACP) group of countries, and this interregional policy has been partly revised under the new Cotonou Agreement and other recent frameworks.
+Although interregionalism is not explicitly mentioned as an objective in the Treaty on the European Union (TEU), it is deeply rooted in the European Commission's and the EU's foreign policies and external relations with most regions (Aggarwal and Fogarty 2004; Hänggi, Roloff, and Rüland 2006; Söderbaum and van Langenhove 2006).
+Indeed, particularly since the 1990s interregional cooperation has been further developed as a key feature of the EU's foreign policies with other counterpart regions, at least in official declarations.
+Indeed, we are witnessing a trend whereby the European Commission and other European policymakers seek to promote interregional cooperation with other regions around the world, albeit not always with a consistent formulation (Söderbaum and Stålgren 2010).
+The report covers EU's interregional relations with Africa, Asia, Latin America and the Mediterranean.